Reconstruction of piecewise constant layered conductivities in electrical impedance tomography: The setting

-where in particular $\gamma = \gamma_N$.
-Note that Assumption~\ref{assump} implies $\gamma_k$ is piecewise analytic (see e.g.~\cite[Definition~2.1]{Harrach13} and \cite[Section 3]{Kohn1985}).
-In the following we will devise an iterative reconstruction method that at its $k$'th iteration exactly reconstructs $\gamma_k$, and naturally terminates at $k = N$.
-Purely from a notational point of view, in the following section we will use $D_{N+1} := \emptyset$, which naturally is the conclusion from the $(N+1)$'th iteration.
-For this method the following is assumed known/unknown a priori: \begin{itemize} \item The following is assumed to be \emph{known} a priori: $\Omega$, $\Gamma$, $\Lambda(\gamma)$, $c_0$, and $\gamma$ is of type PCLC with known lower and upper bounds $\betaL$ and $\betaU$ and minimal thickness $\tau$. \item The following is \emph{unknown} a priori: $c_{j,n}$, $D_{j,n}$, $N_j$, and $N$. \end{itemize} \begin{remark} Here we assume $c_0$ is known a priori.
-Such an assumption is also often imposed on other reconstruction methods such as the $\bar{\partial}$-method, which can be circumvented by first applying another method to reconstruct $\gamma$ on $\Gamma$, see e.g.~\cite{Nakamura2001a}. \end{remark} In section~\ref{sec:monorecon} we state and prove the two results Theorem~\ref{thm:findsupp} and Theorem~\ref{thm:findconst} that combined gives the reconstruction method for recovering $\gamma$; the actual reconstruction method is summarized in section~\ref{sec:algorithm} at the end of the paper.
-First, however, we give a few general notational remarks.
+For this reconstruction method the following is assumed known/unknown a priori: \begin{itemize} \item The following are assumed to be \emph{known} a priori: $\Omega$, $\Gamma$, $\Lambda(\gamma)$, $c_0$, and $\gamma$ is of type PCLC with known lower and upper bounds $\betaL$ and $\betaU$ and minimal thickness $\tau$. \item The following are \emph{unknown} a priori: $c_{j,n}$, $D_{j,n}$, $N_j$, and $N$. \end{itemize} \begin{remark} Here we assume $c_0$ is known a priori.
+Such an assumption is also often imposed on other reconstruction methods such as the $\bar{\partial}$-method, which can be circumvented by first applying another method to reconstruct $\gamma$ on $\Gamma$, see e.g.~\cite{Nakamura2001a}. \end{remark}